 You are not able to take out Life Assurance Cover as part of your retirement annuity contract although you may have also considered a personal pension plan as it used to be able obtain things like tax relief on the life insurance contributions.
 This is not the case now.

-Get help today from the UK leading pension experts, and kick your old annuity policies into line.
+Get help and advice from the UK leading pension experts and get your old annuity policies up to date.